15 Masterpieces of European Painting You Need to See at the Met

 By doing him with my features, you have my individual image, as well as a portrait of us all, poor victims of society, taking our revenge on it by doing good.

-Stylistically, Gauguin contrasts the flowery and very bourgeois wallpaper in the background with what his contemporaries would think of as garish colors and stark shadows in his self-portrait.
+Stylistically, Gauguin contrasts the flowery and very bourgeois wallpaper in the background with what his contemporaries would consider garish colors and stark shadows in his self-portrait.

-In the top right corner there is the sketch of another French painter, Emile Bernard, with whom Gauguin lived at the time in Bretagne.
-In the museum collections there is also a self-portrait by Bernard himself with a sketch of Gauguin, a gift to Van Gogh as well.
+In the top right corner, there is the sketch of another French painter, Emile Bernard, with whom Gauguin lived at the time in Bretagne.
+In the museum collections, there is also a self-portrait by Bernard himself, featuring a sketch of Gauguin, which was also a gift to Van Gogh.

 Toulouse Lautrec did this chalk sketch when they both frequented the bars of Paris.
 Not much is known about their friendship apart from that they both took lessons in the same studio and that Toulouse-Lautrec supported Van Gogh’s paintings in an exhibition in Brussels in early 1890.